CM-Tech/Cubestruct/README.md

 A Minecraft Clone in LWJGL 3

 For help with LWJGL 3, check out https://lwjglgamedev.gitbooks.io/3d-game-development-with-lwjgl/content/.
-(We are using the chapter 2 game engine)
+(We need to add the lighting directional light from here!)

 # Usage